 Silky smooth & buttery, Butterscotch Sauce has a special and specific flavor.
-Sure, I like salted caramel as much as the next guy, but I’m sooo ready to close the book on salted caramel for a little while.
-Let’s try Butterscotch Sauce for a change.
+Sure, I like salted caramel as much as the next guy, but let’s try Butterscotch Sauce for a change.

 If you love this recipe as much as I do, please consider giving it 5 stars.

-- 1/2 teaspoon kosher salt (not table salt, if you use table salt use 1/4 teaspoon)
+- 1/2 teaspoon kosher salt (not table salt (seen note))

 - Melt butter over medium low heat. (see note).
 Add the brown sugar and stir until the sugar looks like wet sand.
 Cook on medium low, stirring occasionally, for about 5 minutes.
 The mixture will begin to liquify.8 oz dark brown sugar, 2 oz unsalted butter

 - Whisk in the cream, then whisk in the schnapps.
 BE CAREFUL, the mixture will bubble up and steam when the liquids are added, Keep your face away from the pot.4 oz heavy cream, 2 oz butterscotch schnapps

 - Pour into a heat proof container to cool.
 I like to use canning jars to store the butterscotch sauce.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.